Permaculture

 What is permaculture?

-The core idea of permaculture is the reduction or replacement of energy-intensive, environmentally damaging industrial technologies in agriculture.
-This is achieved by using biological resources and a design that is modeled on natural ecosystems.
-Monocultures and the use of synthetic chemical fertilizers and pesticides are avoided.
-The aim is to create long-term stable ecosystems that are self-sustaining through closed material cycles.
+At its core, permaculture aims to reduce or replace energy-intensive, environmentally damaging industrial technologies in agriculture.
+This is achieved by leveraging biological resources and designing systems modelled on natural ecosystems.
+Monocultures, synthetic chemical fertilisers, and pesticides are avoided in favour of creating long-term stable ecosystems that sustain themselves through closed material cycles.

-Permaculture offers more than just methods for farming - it is a way that uses the model of natural ecosystems to achieve sustainable yields with minimal resources, and thus shares many practices with regenerative agriculture.
-Permaculture is a profound topic and is described in more detail in our article.
+Beyond farming methods, permaculture embodies a holistic approach that mirrors natural ecosystems to achieve sustainable yields with minimal resources.
+As such, it shares many principles with Regenerative Agriculture.
+Permaculture is described in more detail in our blog article.